Day 7 : Understanding package manager and systemctl

 sudo systemctl enable jenkins

 Now, Jenkins is installed and running on your Ubuntu system.
-Access it by navigating to http://localhost:8080
+Access it by navigating to http://localhost:8080 in your web browser.

 Write a small blog or article to install these tools using package managers on Ubuntu and CentOS